Change of Ownership (CHOW) Guidelines and Responsibilities Fact Sheet

 Contract suppliers are also reminded of the mandatory disclosure of subcontracting arrangements set forth in 42 CFR §414.422(f).
 Disclosures must be completed in Connexion, the program's secure portal.
 Please follow the steps in the Uploading Documents in Connexion Quick Reference guide.

 1 Per Article VI of the R2021 DMEPOS Competitive Bidding Program Contract: To ensure proper claim payments and to maintain accurate records, contract suppliers shall comply with all CMS enrollment requirements, and also notify the Competitive Bidding Implementation Contractor (CBIC) when any CHOW or stock transfer occurs.
-If a stock purchase results in an ownership interest totaling at least 5 percent of the contract supplier, the contract supplier must notify the National Supplier Clearinghouse (NSC) per existing NSC requirements, with a courtesy copy of the documentation to the CBIC.
+If a stock purchase results in an ownership interest totaling at least 5 percent of the contract supplier, the contract supplier must notify the respective National Provider Enrollment Eastern Region Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) contractor (NPEAST) or the National Provider Enrollment Western Region DMEPOS contractor (NPWEST) based on their assigned U.S. states and territories for assistance, with a courtesy copy of the documentation to the CBIC.